XLSForm/xlsform.github.io/_sections/home-english.md

 | ============   | ========== | ========================= |
 | choices        |            |                           |

-To prevent bias it is often recommended to use the [randomize feature](#randomize-choices) in conjunction with this widget.
+To prevent bias it is recommended to use the [randomize feature](#randomize-choices) with this widget.

 ### Range

-To restrict integer or decimal inputs to a specific range, you can use the **range** question.
-This question can be used with 3 optional space-separated parameters: **start**, **end**, and **step** in a **parameters** column.
+To restrict integer or decimal inputs to a specific range, you can use the **range question**.
+This question type can be used with 3 optional space-separated parameters: **start**, **end**, and **step** in the **parameters** column.
 The default values are 0, 10, and 1 respectively.
 The example below will create a question that allows input from 0 until 17 with a step of 1.
 Using a decimal step will result in decimal values being collected.

 | type                      | name         | label                         | parameters            |
 | ------------------------- | ------------ | ----------------------------- | --------------------- |